Ted (film): Television series

 In June 2021, it was announced that a live-action prequel television series of the film had been ordered at Peacock.
-It will be a co-production between Universal Content Productions, Fuzzy Door Productions and MRC Television with MacFarlane and Erica Huggins as executive producers.
-The series will center on John and Ted as teenagers in 1993.
+It is a co-production between Universal Content Productions, Fuzzy Door Productions and MRC Television with MacFarlane and Erica Huggins as executive producers.
+The series centers on John and Ted as teenagers in 1993.
 In April 2022, it was announced that Giorgia Whigham, Max Burkholder and Scott Grimes were cast as series regulars, in addition to MacFarlane reprising the voice of Ted.
 In May 2022, Alanna Ubach joined the cast as a series regular.
+The series premiered on January 11, 2024.
+A second season of the series was announced in May 2024, after the first season premiered as Peacock's most-watched original title.
+The second season wrapped filming on January 23, 2025.

+In May 2025, it was announced that an animated television series was in the works at Peacock, with MacFarlane, Wahlberg, Seyfried and Barth reprising their roles from the films.
+MacFarlane would also be as writer and executive producing, with Paul Corrigan and Brad Walsh serving as writers, executive producers, and showrunners.
+Corrigan and Walsh are also showrunners on the prequel series.
+The series is also a co-production between MacFarlane's Fuzzy Door Productions and MRC Television.